AdelKS/LinuxGamingGuide/README.md

 For self-compiling a kernel, there is a git repository called [linux-tkg](https://github.com/Frogging-Family/linux-tkg) that provides a script to compile the linux Kernel from source (takes about ~30mins, but can be stripped down with `modprobed-db`) with some customization options e.g. changing/tweaking the default [scheduler](https://en.wikipedia.org/wiki/Scheduling_(computing)) ([EEVDF](https://en.wikipedia.org/wiki/Earliest_eligible_virtual_deadline_first_scheduling) is the default) ; along with other patches that help getting better performance in games.
 You can also provide your own patches if you want, giving this tool a lot of flexibilty. `linux-tkg` needs to be compiled on your own machine, where you can use compiler optimizations such as `-O3` and `-march=native` (which is really an `mtune=native` than anything else, SIMD instructions are explicitly disabled by design), LTO can be used with Clang (PGO may come ?), with an interactive script and a config file, I worked on the script that installs `linux-tkg` on non-Arch distros.

-### Game mode
+### GameMode

-It's a small program that puts your computer in performance mode: as far as I know it puts the frequency scaling algorithm to `performance` and changes the scheduling priority of the game.
+[GameMode](https://github.com/FeralInteractive/gamemode) puts your computer in performance mode ([config](https://github.com/FeralInteractive/gamemode/blob/master/example/gamemode.ini)): as far as I know it puts the frequency scaling algorithm to `performance` and changes the scheduling priority of the game.
 It's available in most distro's repositories and I believe it helps in giving consistent FPS.
+Of course, also read the [Arch Wiki](https://wiki.archlinux.org/title/GameMode) on GameMode.

+Read [here how to use](https://wiki.archlinux.org/title/GameMode#Usage).
+But, if you setup [SteamTinkerLaunch](#steamtinkerlaunch) (which you really should!), you can enable GameMode on the global config to have it on all games.
 Lutris uses it automatically if it's detected, otherwise you need to go, for any game in Lutris, to "Configure" > "System Options" > "Environment variables" and add `LD_PRELOAD="$GAMEMODE_PATH/libgamemodeauto.so.0"` where you should replace `$GAMEMODE_PATH` with the actual path (you can do a `locate libgamemodeauto.so.0` on your terminal to find it).
-Link here: https://github.com/FeralInteractive/gamemode.

 You can check whether or not gamemode is running with the command `gamemoded -s`.
+[Waybar](https://github.com/Alexays/Waybar/wiki/Module:-Gamemode) can be setup to show the state of GameMode.
-For GNOME users, there's a status indicator shell extension that show a notification and a tray icon when gamemode is running: https://extensions.gnome.org/extension/1852/gamemode/
+For GNOME users, there's a status indicator shell [extension](https://extensions.gnome.org/extension/7074/gamemode-shell-extension/) that show a notification and a tray icon when gamemode is running.

 ### AMD Ryzen: the `cpuset` trick